 2. Create a Cohesive Social Media Universe

-Once you have laid a solid foundation, now it is time to get a better idea about how large your social media universe and footprint actually is.
+Once you have laid a solid foundation, now it is time to get a better idea about how large your Social Media Streaming Platform universe and footprint actually is.
 There are three layers to social media footprint.

 - Executive Pages

 This usually encompasses Facebook, Twitter and Linkedin accounts.
 Your goal is to identify who your most vulnerable social media users are.
 Yes, executives and critical supply chain vendors are the prime target but everyone knows that.
 It is your employees that can serve as a soft target for hackers on social media.

 3. Practice Good Cyber Hygiene